 Mission

 Cape Fear Literacy Council’s mission is to provide personalized education so adults can transform their lives and contribute to a stronger community.
-Additionally, we seek to:

 Vision